baldybuilds/creatorsync/README.md

 # CreatorSync

-CreatorSync is a comprehensive content management platform designed specifically for digital creators.
+CreatorSync is a comprehensive content management platform designed specifically for streamers.
 It streamlines the process of managing, scheduling, and analyzing content across multiple platforms, helping creators focus on what they do best - creating amazing content.

 ## 🚀 Mission